A model for the canonical algebras of bimodules type (1, 4) over truncated polynomial rings: A first description of simple regular representations of Λ

-Following Dlab-Ringel \cite[Section 3]{DR75}, $N\in\Rep_k(1,\,4)$ is {\em simple regular} if $\underline{\dim}N=(m,2m)$ for some $m\in\Z_{>0}$ and $\End_{(1,\,4)}(N)$ is a division algebra, i.e. isomorphic to $k_n$ for some $n$ (because $k$ is quasi-finite).
-The simple regular modules are the simple objects of the abelian category of regular representations of $\Lambda$, see \cite{DR75}.
+Following Dlab-Ringel \cite[Section 3]{DR75}, $N\in\Rep_k(1,\,4)$ is {\em regular} if for each direct summand $N'$ of $N$ we have $\underline{\dim}N'=(m,2m)$ for some $m\in\Z_{>0}$; if it also satisfies that $\End_{(1,\,4)}(N):=\Hom_{(1,\,4)}(N,\,N)$ is a division algebra, i.e. isomorphic to $k_n$ for some $n$ (because $k$ is quasi-finite), we say that it is simple regular.
+The simple regular modules are the simple objects of the abelian category of regular representations of $\Lambda$, see \cite[Section 3]{DR75}.

-In this paper we will only consider the quiver representated in Figure \ref{figd4}, which we will denote by $\widetilde{\mathsf{D}}_4$ due to some abuse of the notation.
+In this paper we will only consider the quiver represented in Figure \ref{figd4}, which, abusing notation, we will denote by $\widetilde{\mathsf{D}}_4$.